paragonsecurity/paragon_disassembler/README.md

         -sh  -> Print the section header only
         -p  -> Print the program header only
-        -o -> Print the informations on the section gives in argument and disassemble her if she is executable with opcodes
+        -o -> Print the informations on the section gives in argument and disassemble her if she is executable with opcodes -t -> Print the disassembly code of the ep section
  ```

 # Contact Us